 Former boss harassment may trigger an injunction and may occur even if the information published by the former employee is true.
-People who hold a grudge again someone who fire them or did not hire them on a permanent basis cannot simply go on social media and harass their employer.
+People who hold a grudge again someone who has fired them or did not hire them on a permanent basis cannot simply use this as leverage to go on to social media and harass their former employer.

 The case of MRE v JE Vadillo was one where the harassed individual was a senior employee at the United Nation who was being harassed by a junior employee, whose work she had terminated previously.
 Solicitor Yair Cohen successfully applied for an injunction against the disgruntled, vengeful employee under the protection from harassment and for breach of privacy.

 Being an employer, a supervisor or a boss, could expose you to vengeful employees who might go on to harass you long after their have left their employment.
 Often, you will have little help and support from the company you both worked for.
-The harassment can occur even if the harasser publishes true information on the internet, which is not meant by the harassed person to be public.
+The harassment can occur even if the harasser publishes true information on the internet, which is not meant to be public knowledge.

 Our client was a former senior employee at the International Maritime Organisation (IMO), a branch of the UN.
 She wanted to end a campaign of online harassment which was perpetrated by another ex IMO employee.